heymichellemac/heymichellemac/README.md

 </div> -->

-I'm a Technical Writer, Front-End Developer, and Creator based in Ireland 🍀
+I'm a Technical Writer and Front-End Developer based in Ireland 🍀

 In my own time I’m an online creator.
 I write articles, create digital products, release a weekly newsletter, and work on fun projects.